Munchkin Mis-conceptions

 These are questions we hear all the time around Munchkin cats.

+Anecdotally, our wall shelves easily clear 7 feet or so at the tallest.
+All of our Munchkins have been able to jump, explore, and lounge on those shelves whenever they can.
 Another surprising time was when we caught our first Munchkin ever on top of our refrigerator.
 We still have NO idea how she got there because even our long legged cats were never there!
+I read someone say online that Munchkins cannot jump upwards.. so why do all of mine?
+Lol.

 Ask any Munchkin owner, and they’ll tell you that their Munchkins run like little ferrets, jump like they can fly, and climb like monkeys.
 Even in older years.

 On top of everything, Munchkins are one of the breeds in TICA that are allowed to outcross with regular domestic cats, meaning they have one of the biggest genetic pools out of the majority of purebred cats.
+Things like HCM and PKD are less of a concern with Munchkins.

 For me, I fell in love with the breed because of their quirks and personalities.
 I love the nonstandard babies as much as I love the standard ones.
 If it means taking some extra steps in their care - X-raying periodically, joint supporting supplements, and high quality raw food high in collagen then so be it.
-With everything I know, Munchkins are a very healthy breed and I believe the breed has so much more potential to it.
-I can’t wait to see how it evolves as the years go by.

 With Love, Mayu